 » For example, maybe you’re a chronic worrier.
 You rarely let your children out of your sight, and you’re always giving them tons of rules and reminders to keep them safe.
 No running in the house!
 No jumping off the deck!
 No food unless I’m there to watch you!

 » Maybe you have terrible self-esteem.
 You know the Bible says God loves you, but you don’t see how He could.
 You’re fat, you’re ugly, you’re too old, you’re stupid, you’ve messed up too many times… You feel like a failure.
-You don’t love you and you don’t believe anyone else can either.
+You don’t love yourself and you don’t believe anyone else can either.

 Do any of these sound familiar?